 Wheelchair curling

-Wheelchair curling made its Paralympic debut at the Torino 2006 Paralympic Winter Games and in PyeongChang in 2018, the event was successfully expanded and featured teams from twelve countries.
+At Milano Cortina 2026, the Wheelchair curling competition will be held at the Cortina Curling Olympic Stadium in Cortina.
+Wheelchair curling made its Paralympic debut at the Torino 2006 Paralympic Winter Games, and in PyeongChang 2018, the event was successfully expanded and featured teams from 12 countries.